All Episodes

 Damn.

-Uh that's a good question.
+That's a good question.

-Um, let me get back to you.
+Let me get back to you.

-I'm gonna think of all the he made so many hits, man.
+He made so many hits, man.

-Can you please do a Draco the ruler case?
+Can you please do a Draco the Ruler case?

 Shout out to you, Myron.

-Uh, and that's from uh Don X uh Ven.
+And that's from Don X Venn.

-Uh yes, I can't cover that.
+Yes, I can't cover that.

-I I need to get some stuff together for it.
+I need to get some stuff together for it.

-Uh, they haven't caught the killers yet, if I'm not mistaken.
+They haven't caught the killers yet, if I'm not mistaken.

 I'm not sure.